 a.
 Layoff rights, including the ability to bump into another position or to be placed on the university’s internal layoff list or a statewide layoff list;

 b.
-Payment for his/her vacation leave balance; and
+Payment for their vacation leave balance; and

 c.
-Use of his/her accrued vacation leave for hours the employee is not scheduled to work if the temporary layoff was due to lack of funds.
+Use of their accrued vacation leave for hours the employee is not scheduled to work if the temporary layoff was due to lack of funds.

 3. If the temporary layoff was not due to lack of funds, an employer may allow an employee to use accrued vacation leave in lieu of temporary layoff.

-4. At the conclusion of a temporary layoff, the employee has the right to resume the position he/she held immediately prior to being temporarily laid off.
-The employee returns with the same status and percentage of appointment he/she held prior to the layoff.
+4. At the conclusion of a temporary layoff, the employee has the right to resume the position they held immediately prior to being temporarily laid off.
+The employee returns with the same status and percentage of appointment they held prior to the layoff.

 (E) Layoff units: